Provençal

 A buttery crust cradles sweet apricot jam and fresh apricots, basked in the region's sunshine.

-Why start here · Apricot Tart celebrates the bounty of Provençal orchards, highlighting the sun-kissed produce of the region.
+Why start here · Apricot Tart makes the most of Provençal orchards, highlighting the sun-ripened produce of the region.

 The Pantry